Braasileiro/PDRPC/README.md

 It also indicates when you are just **watching a PV** or in **Practice Mode**.

-**Custom Songs** will not show album art because the image has to be previously uploaded in the app console on Discord.

 # Installation
 * .NET Framework 4.8 Runtime.
 This is normally built into minimally updated Windows.
 * Install [Visual C++ 2015+ x64 Runtime](https://aka.ms/vs/17/release/vc_redist.x64.exe) if you don't have already installed.